DaveParillo/gravity-wiki/OddsAndEnds.md

 ### Retrieving Configuration Values ###

-!GravityNode provides a few methods for retrieving configuration values of different types.
+We'll go into more detail on using .ini files a little later, but here's a quick primer for now.
+GravityNode provides a few methods for retrieving configuration values of different types.
 In MiscComponent2 we have:

 	//Get a parameter from either the Gravity.ini config file, the MiscGravityComponentID.ini config file, or the config service.
 	int interval = gn.getIntParam("HeartbeatInterval", //Param Name